maiconmelo/theparallelminds/Prompt.md

-Each job position must be described in terms of three **Factors**:
+Each job position must be described in terms of three **factors**:

-F1- Qualification (what the candidate must have)
+A- Qualifications (what the candidate must have)

-F2- Knowledge (what the candidate must know)
+B- Knowledge and Skills (what the candidate must bring)

-F3- Responsibility (what the candidate will do)
+C- Responsibilities (what the candidate will do)

-F4- Offering (what the candidate will get)
+D- Offerings (what the candidate will get)

-Concerning **Qualification** (Factor F1), each job position is expressed into three **aspects**, where each aspect is classified within five exigence levels.
+Concerning **Qualifications** (A), each job position is expressed into three aspects (years of experience, education degree, and certification), where each aspect is classified within five exigence levels.

 Exigence levels
 - Required